kelsoncm/sc4/README.md

 # Python BRfied

 Why I create sc4*?
 To avoid code's copy and paste.
 This are a many of code shortcuts  that I used many times.
+And, because I wanna use the same function to HTTP(S) and FTP.

 # sc4py